nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_codes.md

 <tr>
 <td>issue.details.code</td>
 <td>ITK-Acknowledgement</td>
-<td>51001</td>
+<td>20011</td>
 <td>Success</td>
-<td>The Message has been processed successfully at the infrastructure level.
-Note: the message may still fail at the business level.</td>
+<td>The Message has been processed successfully.
+An response will be returned stating the fact.
+However, the message may still fail after further processing and result in another response if the business acknowledgment request flag has been sent to “true”.</td>
 </tr>
 </table>